Last updated on March 11th, 2021 at 06:08 pm

 - 2 Essential information on visiting Kadoorie Farm

 A brief history of Kadoorie Farm

-Kadoorie Farm and Botanical Garden started as an agricultural project to help the villagers of New Territories improve their livelihoods by Horace Kadoorie.
+Kadoorie Farm and Botanic Garden started as an agricultural project to help the villagers of New Territories improve their livelihoods by Horace Kadoorie.
 They were taught how to farm and raise livestocks so they can provide for themselves.
 In 1995, it was officially changed into the current Kadoorie Farm, promoting and educating the public on sustainable living while rehabilitating rescued animals.
 They also have an organic farm and continue to rear chickens behind the scenes.

 Unlike country parks in Hong Kong, the vegetation in Kadoorie Farm is a mix of local and foreign floras.
 They have their own plant department with different strategies and worth visiting during different seasons to see the blooms.
 A great example is the cherry blossoms that paint the hill pink around Chinese New Year.